cohure/CoHuRe/content/cfp.md

   make all publications, code, and data freely available, thus encouraging research transparency and replication of studies.

-- **Dissemination**: CHR2020 proceedings will be published in the [CEUR workshop proceedings](http://ceur-ws.org/).
+- **Dissemination**: CHR2020 proceedings will be submitted for publication in the [CEUR workshop proceedings](http://ceur-ws.org/).
 Authors of selected papers from the workshop will be invited to submit to a special issue of the [Journal of Open Humanities Data](https://openhumanitiesdata.metajnl.com/).